 Applied to meditation: It’s easy to believe that 5 minutes of meditation won’t make a difference.
 However, n

 One small change in habits will carry over into everything you do.
 You might not have any idea how, but it will.
 Trust that you don’t need 10 different strategies.
 You need a commitment to yourself, that you keep.

-Applied to meditation: This is where the practice of mindfulness and meditation shines.
+Applied to meditation: Forget about other habits as you begin a meditation practice.
+Don’t worry about the different techniques.
+The best part about meditation is that if you keep showing up, you can’t really screw it up!
 Increasing your awareness of thoughts and feelings will have a direct impact on everything you do.
 As you become more conscious of the decisions you make, you automatically start to make better decisions in every area of your life.